 We identified three key clinical trials for dupilumab.
 Key trials for dupilumab are a phase IIb trial (Thaci) and SOLO 1 and SOLO 2, two identically designed multi-center, phase III RCTs.
-The remaining nine trials for dupilumab include the LIBERTY AD CHRONOS trial, which only has limited results available from a press release, one phase II trial described in an abstract, four small phase I/IIa trials, and three trials of dupilumab used to treat asthma and nasal polyposis, reporting adverse events.
+The remaining nine trials for dupilumab include the LIBERTY AD CHRONOS trial, which had only limited results available from a press release until a few weeks before the public meeting, which affected its addition in some meta-analyses, one phase II trial described in an abstract, four small phase I/IIa trials, and three trials of dupilumab used to treat asthma and nasal polyposis, reporting adverse events.

 Study populations had similar inclusion criteria among the key atopic dermatitis trials (≥ 18 years old, moderate-to-severe atopic dermatitis with an Investigator's Global Assessment (IGA) score of 3 or 4, an EASI ≥ 16 at baseline, and involvement of at least 10% of the body surface area, for whom topical treatment provided inadequate control or was medically inadvisable) and were comparable with respect to age (range of means: 35-39 years), duration of atopic dermatitis (range of means: 24-31 years), and baseline severity (47%-49% baseline IGA of 4).
 In SOLO 1 & 2, many patients had received prior systemic treatments, including 32.9% and 33.0% receiving systemic corticosteroids and 25.9% and 31.4% receiving systemic immunosuppressants.
-The majority of patients treated with immunosuppressants received cyclosporine (20.3% and 23.3% of all patients). ^{18,46}
+The majority of patients treated with immunosuppressants received cyclosporine (20.3% and 23.3% of all patients).
+18,47